 About Me

-I offer supervision to psychotherapists, counsellors and mental health professionals, and mindfulness-based psychotherapy to adults (18+) in distress.
+I offer supervision to psychotherapists and counsellors and mental health professionals including those in training.
+I also offer psychotherapy to adults (18+) in distress who are looking for somewhere safe to step into the possibility of change.
 I am taking on new supervisees.

 Joanna Bleau

-I am a psychotherapist, accredited with the Association of Core Process Psychotherapists and the United Kingdom Council for Psychotherapy I am a qualified supervisor, holding a Diploma in Counselling Supervision and am currently accepting new supervisees.
+I am a psychotherapist, accredited with the Association of Core Process Psychotherapists (ACPP) and the United Kingdom Council for Psychotherapy (UKCP).
+I am a qualified supervisor on the UKCP Supervisors register, supervising therapists and counsellors, including those in training.

 Before becoming a psychotherapist I worked as a business psychologist and leadership executive coach with leaders.
 Before that I worked in the NHS as a Director of Human Resources, until the stresses of that life left me depleted and searching for meaning in my work.